CAMeL-Lab/TOIA-2.0/backend/Readme.md

 `/speech-to-text`: Contains the speech-to-text code for different modules (Currently, we only have gcloud)

-`q_api`: Contains the code for question suggestion api
+`/q_api`: Contains the code for question suggestion api

-`toia-dm`: Contains the code for dialogue manager
+`/toia-dm`: Contains the code for dialogue manager

 #### Running the backend services
 1. Copy the `.env` file to `TOIA-2.0/backend/`